-Australia led the Review Mission to Thailand in March 2012.
-In 2012, Australia also continued its engagement as a member of the Working Group on Monitoring, the Selection Committee and the Working Group of Diamond Experts.
+In 2013, Australia continued its engagement as a member of the Working Group on Monitoring, the Selection Committee and the Working Group of Diamond Experts.
+Australia was an active contributor to the Kimberley Process Review through those bodies and was also an observer on the Committee for KP Review.
+Australia also participated in discussions on internet trading and statistics.